aosabook/500lines/modeller/chapter.md

 To enable user interaction, we need to know when the user presses keys or moves the mouse.
 Luckily, the Operating System already knows when these events happen.
 GLUT allows us to register a function to be called whenever a certain event occurs.
 All we need to do is write functions to interpret key presses and mouse movement, and tell GLUT to call those functions when the corresponding keys are pressed.
 Once we know keys the user is pressing, we need to interpret the input and apply the intended actions to the scene.
 The logic for listening to operating system events and interpreting their meaning is encapsultated in the `Interaction` class.
-The `Viewer` class, which drives the scene and the rendering, owns the instance of `Interaction`.
+The `Viewer` class we wrote earlier, which drives the scene and the rendering, owns the single instance of `Interaction`.
-The `Interaction` class uses GLUT to register functions to be called when a mouse button is pressed (`glMouseFunc`), when the mouse is moved (`glMotionFunc`), when a keyboard button is pressed (`glKeyboardFunc`), and when the arrow keys are pressed (`glSpecialFunc`).
+GLUT allows us to register functions to be called when a mouse button is pressed (`glutMouseFunc`), when the mouse is moved (`glutMotionFunc`), when a keyboard button is pressed (`glutKeyboardFunc`), and when the arrow keys are pressed (`glutSpecialFunc`).
 We'll see the functions that handle input events shortly.

 `````````````````````````````````````````` {.python}